dassl-uiuc/speclog-artifact/README.md

 cd benchmarking/scripts/run
 # run all experiments, this step should take about 90-95 mins
 ./run_all.sh

+# go back to root and checkout to the failure experiment branch (for RQ9)
+cd ../../..
+git checkout failure-expt

+# build this version
+go build
+go mod vendor

+# run RQ9 (should take about a minute)
+cd benchmarking/scripts/run
+./run_all.sh

 # go back to root and checkout to scalog